JakeQuilty/katacoda-scenarios/Part1/step4.md

 Use the account name that you created in the last step:

 `docker-compose exec client conjur init -u conjur -a myConjurAccount`{{execute}}

+Verification:
+The terminal returns the following output:
+Wrote configuration to /root/.conjurrc